What to know when registering to vote and heading to polls

 The League of Women Voters of Wichita Metro is marking sure people are informed about registration and the election.

 “If you look at the statistics about who votes, women vote more often than men.
-So of all the issues that are going to affect an electorate, this one hits us closer to home than anyone else,” said Co-President of the League of Women Voters of Wichita Metro, Martha Pint.
+So of all the issues that are going to affect an electorate, this one hits us closer to home than anyone else,” said Martha Pint, co-President of the League of Women Voters.

 Pint said this is not a time to sit back but a time to make your voice heard.